keeganpaleshi/RMTest/README.md

 `slope_MeV_per_ch` may also be specified under `calibration` to fix the ADC->MeV conversion.
-When this slope is given the two-point fit is skipped and the provided value is used directly.
+When this slope is given the two-point fit is skipped unless `use_two_point` is set, in which case the intercept is solved from the Po‑210 and Po‑214 peaks.
 If `intercept_MeV` is also supplied the calibration is fully fixed and Po‑214 is no longer searched.
 Set either value to `null` to retain the automatic calibration.

 When the cut is applied the analysis logs how many events were removed.
 This